Modeling Language as a Sequence of Thoughts: Results

 \section{Results}

-We evaluate Thought Gestalt (TG) through a series of experiments designed to measure data efficiency and representational robustness.
+We evaluate the Thought Gestalt model through a series of experiments designed to measure data efficiency and representational robustness.
 First, we analyze TG's \emph{scaling behavior} by measuring how loss improves with training data and model size relative to a standard GPT-2 baseline, following the empirical scaling-law framework of \citet{kaplan2020scaling}.
-Second, we benchmark TG's data scaling against three architectural baselines that isolate key design concepts: (1) \emph{GPT-2 with Sentence Boundary Bias}, which induces structural bias by retaining sentence start/end tokens (\texttt{<BOS>}, \texttt{<EOS>}) in the token stream; (2) \emph{Fixed Token-Span Recurrence}, which replaces TG's sentence-level processing with fixed-length token windows similar to prior recurrent work \citep{bulatov2022rmt, hutchins2022blockrecurrent}; and (3) \emph{GPT-2 + Gist Masking}, where tokens pay causal attention to prior tokens only within a sentence and to preceding sentences through compressed "gist" tokens \citep{mu2023gisting}.
-This attention mechanism is similar to TG but utilizes only in-context attention masks without recurrence or external memory.
+Second, we benchmark TG's data scaling against three architectural baselines that isolate key design concepts: (1) \emph{GPT-2 with Sentence Boundary Bias}, which induces structural bias by retaining sentence start/end tokens (\texttt{<BOS>}, \texttt{<EOS>}) in the token stream; (2) \emph{Fixed Token-Span Recurrence}, which replaces TG's sentence-level processing with fixed-length token windows similar to prior recurrent work \citep{bulatov2022rmt, hutchins2022blockrecurrent}; and (3) \emph{GPT-2 + Gist Masking}, an in-context gisting-style attention masking method \citep{mu2023gisting}, where tokens attend causally within a sentence and access preceding sentences only through compressed ``gist'' tokens that are computed in a single pass, without recurrence.
 Third, we assess \emph{relational direction generalization}, which evaluates robustness to the in-context reversal curse given a controlled father--son probe \citep{berglund2024reversal,lin2024delving}.
 Finally, we conduct \emph{design ablations} to identify how specific components, such as gradient flow through memory, drive performance gains.